mshabana70/gradient-evasion-attacks/notes/mshabana_notes.md

 ### Experiments

 The first report is on a toy example utilizing the MNIST digit classification dataset (classic).
+This is mainly to show visual modification of teh digits to mislead classification.

+NOTE: might be interesting to try another visual dataset like MSCOCO to see how the techniques shown in this paper carry over or break under different feature spaces.

+In the toy MNIST example, the authors focus on discriminating between two distinct digits (as opposed to all 10 digit labels).